$ bundle update [GEM] [--local] [--source=SOURCE]

 $ bundle install

-Make sure to check the updated Gemfile.lock
+Make sure to check the updated Gemfile.lock into version

 control